Lactation & Infant Feeding Support with Marlee

 As an experienced lactation counselor and postpartum doula, I bring a calm energy, a listening ear, and practical support to new parents during some of the most difficult moments of those early newborn weeks.

-I can be your baby feeding doula!
+Think of me as your baby feeding doula!

 I can help you learn about your feeding options, assist in evaluating what is working and what isn’t, and help you feel heard and supported as you sort through whatever issues may be at hand.
-My primary goals are to:

-1. reduce feelings of overwhelm, and
+reduce feelings of overwhelm,

-2. help parents create a plan for moving forward that feels comfortable and doable.
+co-create a plan for moving forward that feels comfortable and doable.

-My favorite thing to hear from clients is that our time together was a turning point in their feeding journey.
-I can't wait to help you and your baby!
+I often hear from my clients that our time together was a turning point in their feeding journey.

 Rates